Canada, In Person – Meeting the People Who Make a Country

 Who Make a Country"

-Arianna Dagnino was born in Genoa, Italy and studied Russian in Russia, wrote her Master’s thesis in the United States, authored a novel inspired by her years in South Africa, and completed a PhD in Comparative Literature in Australia.
+Arianna Dagnino was born in Genoa, Italy and studied Russian in Russia, wrote her Master’s thesis in the United States, authored a novel inspired by her years as an internatinal reporter in South Africa, and completed a PhD in Comparative Literature in Australia.
 She is a writer, professional journalist, and researcher at the University of British Columbia in Vancouver – www.ariannadagnino.com

 Stefano Gulmanelli holds a degree in Economics and a PhD in Sociology.
-He has lived many lives—corporate manager, startup entrepreneur, journalist, photographer, and academic—and in many countries, including the Middle East, Albania, South Africa, Australia, and Canada.
+He has lived many lives —as a corporate manager, startup entrepreneur, journalist, photographer, and academic— in many countries, including the Middle East, Albania, South Africa, Australia, and Canada.
 Today, all these experiences inform the stories he tells through words and images – www.stefanogulmanelli.com

 RSVP by email: info@dantesocietybc.ca or online at this link: